This post contains affiliate links.

 Golf balls do not all go the same distance and certain balls go further than others by up to 10.2 yards according to robot testing by Today’s Golfer.
 Comparable testing by MyGolfSpy showed bigger distance differences between balls when hit at high swingspeeds but that distance gains are hard to realise at slow swingspeeds.

-Given the importance of distance in the modern game as evidenced by all the stats, choosing a golf ball which gives you maximum distance clearly makes sense but the process to make that choice can seem overwhelming to many golfers these days.
+Given the importance of distance in the modern game as evidenced by all the stats, choosing a golf ball that gives you maximum distance clearly makes sense but the process to make that choice can seem overwhelming to many golfers these days.

 There are 1,229 golf balls available to choose from according to the latest ‘‘List of Conforming Golf Balls’ issued by golf’s two governing bodies – the USGA and R&A – so while choice is of course a great thing with so many options available it is easy to see why many golfers get confused.